tinaaiscoding/note-app/README.md

 - Refactor code!!!

 ## 😮‍💨 Lessons learnt
-- Don't spend to long on a problem if you're stuck.
+- Don't spend too long on a problem if you're stuck.
 Asking for help earlier on can save you lots of time!

  ## :white_check_mark: Future features
  - Tailwind CSS framework